jorge-sepulveda/py-expenses/README.md

 pip install -r requirements.txt
 ```

-Drop the statements into the `statements` folder(or your own folder) and with that path, you'll instantiate `CreditCard` with the card codename, the file path and the company that the CSV belongs to.
+Drop the statements into the `statements` folder(or your own folder) and with that path.
+I've setup gitignore to ignore all the files inside that folder so no sensitive data will be pushed there.
+Afterwards, you'll instantiate `CreditCard` with the card codename, the file path and the company that the CSV belongs to.
 I've some fake data inside of `src` to generate fake amex data and use that to maintain privacy.
 In `main.py`
 it will look like this.

 ```python